raspberrypilearning/beating-heart/en/step_3.md

 </div>

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 BPM stands for **beats per minute**.
 You can use BPM to measure your heart rate (as well as the tempo of music).
 The higher the number, the faster the heart rate.
 BPM is used in health and fitness to measure how intense an exercise is.
 You can work out your maximum heart rate by taking away your age from 220.
 For example, a 12-year-old's maximum heart rate is 208.
 When exercising, it is advised that your heart rate doesn't exceed 85% of your maximum heart rate.
 In the case of a 12-year-old, this would be 176 BPM.
-That's about the same tempo as a Drum n' Bass track.
+That's about the same tempo as a Drum 'n' Bass track.
 </p>

 You are now going to use the potentiometer to adjust the heartbeat of your project.
 You will turn the dial to increase or decrease the heartbeat.